fbpx

 Alpine strawberry plant - shows leaves, berries, crown, roots

-Alpine strawberry plants: Origins & background
+Alpine strawberry plant origins & background

 But what actually is an Alpine Strawberry?
 Alpine strawberries are true heirloom berries.
 Fragaria vesca is native to much of the USA and Canada, as well as areas in Asia and Europe.